Biz 100

 Doug Neff

-Southwest Missouri Region CEO and Chairman, Commerce Bank
+Southwest Missouri Region CEO

 As the son of a community banker, Doug Neff has always been familiar with the industry, but 12 years into his career he was asked to relocate from Kansas City to Wichita, and he had to learn how to succeed on all-new turf.
 Looking back, he calls that his defining moment.
 “Getting out of your comfort zone is the best way to grow your personal skill set,” Neff says.
 Another life-changer?
 Enrolling at the University of Missouri after being a life-long Jayhawk.